piyut/qiscus-sdk-web-sample/README.md

 You need to include this in your body file to initiate Qiscus.

-In this Sample App, we are going to create APP with :
+In this Sample App, we are going to initiate Qiscus SDK by adding this line in our code

 ```